 July 28, 2016, Kennesaw

 Dr. Doug Daugherty gave a speech on elementary education to new teachers in KSU on July 28.
-Dr. Doug Daugherty responded to questions that the new teachers have regarding instructional activities, classroom management, teaching philosophy, professional communication and development.
+Dr. Doug Daugherty responded to questions that the new research assistants have regarding instructional activities, classroom management, teaching philosophy, professional communication and development.
 The warm discussion lasted for nearly two hours.

 He and teachers also analyzed teaching method including how to engage students in different kinds of class.
 Lots of new ideas are presented.
 Dr. Doug Daugherty pointed out that the best way to resolve problems is always to keep open-minded and positive.

-Director Ken Jin and Program Manager Xiaoxiao took photos with new teachers
+Director Ken Jin and Program Manager Xiaoxiao took photos with new research assistants

 July 24-28, 2016, Kennesaw

-2016 new teachers and scholars who come from China arrived in Atlanta on July 24, and they will be assigned to 17 different schools to teach Chinese in 5 counties.
+2016 new research assistants and scholars who come from China arrived in Atlanta on July 24, and they will be assigned to 17 different schools to teach Chinese in 5 counties.

-These days, new teachers and senior teachers got to know each other well.
+These days, new research assistants and senior teachers got to know each other well.
 CIKSU settled accommodation and arranged practical training for teachers.
 A detail orientation was held on July 28.

 The main stage of the summit.